Russo-Circassian War: Pre-1817 period

+The conflict’s turning point came with two decisive battles that severely weakened the Kabardian leadership.
+During the Night Assault of June 10–11, while Prince Hamirza Qeytuqo was leading the siege of Marinskaya Fortress, Russian forces under General Yakobi broke the siege after six hours of fighting, killing 500 commoners and 50 nobles and princes including Prince Hamirza and his descendants.
+At the Battle of Qeytuqo Tuasha on October 10, Generals Fabritsian and Yakobi launched a coordinated attack on the main Kabardian camp.
+The Russian army destroyed the camp and killed nearly all of the Kabardian forces, consisting 300–350 nobles and princes.

+Following a Russian campaign led by General Yakobi into Greater Kabardia and by Suvorov into Lesser Kabardia, the remaining Kabardian princes were forced to accept a harsh treaty in December.
+The treaty established new borders along the Malka and Terek rivers, imposed massive reparations including 10,000 rubles and thousands of livestock, and formally recognized Russian suzerainty.
+Although Kabardia lost a third of its territory and much of its nobility in the conflict, Kabardia endured for several more decades until the final Russian conquest in the 1820s.

-In 1781, the Ottomans, in Circassia, built a strong fortress in order to ensure Turkish influence in Circassia and as a base for future operations against Russia in the Kuban and the Don, as well as in the Crimea.
+In 1781, the Ottomans built a strong fortress in Circassia to ensure Turkish influence in the region and to act as a base for future operations against Russia in Kuban, the Don, and Crimea.

-In 1782, Ferah Ali Pasha arrived in the Soghujaq Castle in Western Circassia as a missionary and diplomat from the Ottoman Empire with the aim of Islamizing some Circassians who were still not Muslims.
+In 1782, Ferah Ali Pasha arrived at Soghujaq Castle in Western Circassia as a missionary and diplomat from the Ottoman Empire with the aim of Islamizing some Circassians who were still not Muslims.

-The position of the Kabardians became even more precarious when Russia occupied the Kuban in 1781 and annexed the Crimea in 1783.
-Many Tatars, the erstwhile enemies, took refuge in Circassia.
+The position of the Kabardians became even more precarious when Russia occupied Kuban in 1781 and annexed Crimea in 1783.
+Many Tatars, erstwhile enemies, took refuge in Circassia.
 Sensing the threat posed by Russia, the Circassians and Nogais launched joint attacks on the Russians in the Western Caucasus in 1784, but no success was achieved.
 Between 1783 and 1785, Russian forces led by General Potyomkin attacked the Kabardia region.

-In 1784, Sheikh Mansur, an imam in Chechnya who wanted to unite all Caucasian peoples against Russia, declared holy war against Russia.
-Angered, the Russian troops plundered and burned his village to the ground.
-Soon, Chechen fighters won the Battle of the Sunja.
+In 1784, Sheikh Mansur, an imam in Chechnya who wanted to unite all Caucasian peoples against Russia, declared holy war against the Russian Empire.
+In response, the Russian army launched a military expedition to capture Mansur, but were defeated during the Battle of the Sunja.

 In 1786, Russian forces abandoned the new fort of Vladikavkaz, and did not occupy it again until 1803.
-From 1787 to 1791, during the Russian-Turkish War, Sheikh Mansur moved to Circassia, and started Western Circassian resistance against Russia.
-He led the Circassians in assaults against Russian forces.
+From 1787 to 1791, during the Russian-Turkish War, Sheikh Mansur moved to Circassia and started Western Circassian resistance against Russia, leading the Circassians in assaults against Russian forces.